 Please note: Students wishing complete the SeNSS application form must discuss this with their supervisor.
 You cannot apply for a SeNSS scholarship if your supervisor is not confirmed.

-The deadline for completing a SeNSS application form is 25 January 2022.
+The deadline for completing a SeNSS application form on the HEI apply portal - https://senss.heiapply.com/application/student_led_home - is 20 January 2023.
 The SeNSS application will need input from your supervisors.